Britain in the 1950s

 The Festival site had space age buildings, the Skylon and Dome of Discovery (right).
 It was another world.
 The Festival's main purpose, was to show contemporary design and to persuade people to buy good design.
 The public had its first taste of the new style which transformed homes in the 1950s and the 1960s.

 Economic problems did not last long and by the middle of the 1950s, Britain's economy boomed.
 Our industries were powering ahead of our European competitors.
 In 1950 Britain produced 75% of the world's cars.

-Economically the early 50s was a hard time.
-However, by the middle of the 50s Britain's industry was running at full strength.
-Our lead over other European countries led to boom time in the UK.
-A high demand for skilled labour in heavily industrialised Britain meant high wage packets for many.
-There was a chance to enjoy affluence as never before.
-Prime Minister, Harold Macmillan captured the spirit of the age when he said "Some of our people have never had it so good".
+A demand for skilled labour meant high wage packets and a new affluence for working people.
+The Prime Minister, Harold Macmillan, captured the spirit of the age when he said "Some of our people have never had it so good".

-Rising prosperity meant teenagers in work had more money to spend.
-The 50s saw the first youth cult, the Teddy Boys.
-Their outlandish style of dress combined with acts of violence shocked British society.
-The 50s was also the decade of American Rock'n'Roll.
+Teenagers with more money to spend started Britian's first youth cult, the Teddy Boys, (there were Teddy Girls as well).
+Their outlandish style of dress and acts of violence shocked British society.
+The 1950s was also the decade of American Rock'n'Roll.
 Young people in the latest fashions danced to music despised by their parents.

 The 1950s brought affluence and more freedoom to many.
 However, it was still a society in which people left school, got a job, got married and settled down.
 Few had horizons beyond that.